eesa999/Similarity-Check-Tool/README.md

    If this command returns a version number, Ollama is installed correctly.

-5. **Download the required model**:
+5. **Download a model for use**:

    ```sh
    ollama run command-r7b-arabic
    ```

-   You can use any model available on Ollama.
-Check the list of models at Ollama's model search and choose the one that best fits your needs.
+   You can use **any model** available on Ollama.
+Check the list of models at [Ollama's model search](https://ollama.com/search) and choose the one that best fits your needs.

 6. **Excel files** (`trusted_file.xlsx` & `similarity_file.xlsx`)